|

 do you want them to experience?
 What do you want them to see?

+What do you want them to feel?
 How will you present this work?
 If this prosthetic is for humans, would it be more effective for you to "perform" the work through a live demonstration in the gallery?
 Or maybe an interactive work?
+Read

 this story about an injured eagle and her 3D modeled replacement beak.